-The first man was, of course, David.
-1 Samuel 22 tells us how when the jealous Saul stepped up his campaign to kill the young shepherd warrior, David finally fled to a mountain cave where he holed up in depression, frustration and fear.
-The other man was Elijah, and in 1 Kings 19 we see that when the wicked Jezebel threatened his life Elijah also “caved” under the pressure and ran for many miles, to the back of a cave on Mt.
-Horheb – where he stayed, tormented by fear, frustration and anger.
+The first man was King David.
+1 Samuel 22 tells us that when the jealous Saul stepped up his campaign to kill the young shepherd-warrior, David finally fled to a mountain cave where he holed up in depression, frustration and fear.
+The other man was Elijah, and in 1 Kings 19 we see that when the wicked Jezebel threatened his life, Elijah also “caved” under the pressure and ran for many miles, to the back of a cave on Mount Horheb – where he stayed, apparently in fear, frustration and anger.

-In David’s case, God sent a prophet to David to specifically tell him he had spent enough time in the cave and that it was time to leave. “… the prophet Gad said to David, ‘Do not stay in the [cave] stronghold’” (1 Samuel 22:5), so, uncomfortable as it was to do, at God’s command David left the cave.
+In David’s case, God sent a prophet to David to specifically tell him he had spent enough time in the cave and that it was time to leave. “… The prophet Gad said to David, ‘Do not stay in the [cave] stronghold’” (1 Samuel 22:5), so, uncomfortable as it was to do, at God’s command David left the cave.
 We see exactly the same with Elijah.
-“The Lord said, “Go out and stand on the mountain in the presence of the Lord” (1 Kings 19:11).
-God patiently listens to the reasons Elijah gives for his depression, anger and fear, but He nevertheless firmly tells him to come out of the cave.
-It doubtless wasn’t psychologically easy, but both men obeyed in faith.
+“The Lord said, ‘Go out and stand on the mountain in the presence of the Lord …’” (1 Kings 19:11).
+God patiently listened to the reasons Elijah gave for his depression, anger and fear, but he nevertheless firmly told him to come out of the cave.
+It probably wasn’t psychologically easy for them, but both men obeyed in faith.
 They may not have seen a reason to leave the cave, yet once they realized it was God’s will they obeyed.